mwiater/agon/README.md

   - `models`: Desired model identifiers to monitor on the host.
   - `systemprompt`: Optional system prompt string.
 Leave empty to use the model default.
 - `debug`: Boolean flag.
 When `true`, timing/token metrics are shown and `debug.log` captures detailed traces.
-- `multimodel`: Boolean flag.
+- `multimodelMode`: Boolean flag.
 When `true`, the CLI launches directly into the multimodel chat interface.
+- `jsonMode`: Boolean flag.
+When `true`, the CLI forces the LLM to respond in JSON format.
 - `timeout`: Integer (seconds).
 Sets the request timeout applied to Ollama API calls (default: 120).

 ## Running the CLI